cal546/Water-dimer/README.md

 To used the Show_Fourier_model.ipynb just change the string path (second section) to the name of the folder that contains the run you want to look at.

+CCpol23_data_sd15_15000.txt is the dataset I focused on and got good results with.
+It is 15000 data points to chose training and testing data from.

 Every file should be in the same folder.